What is an IHT Portfolio?

 If you died within two years of the investment and the portfolio was liquidated, the proceeds could be subject to IHT.

 If you’re an experienced investor comfortable with the risks, Visit the offers page for a list of opportunities available.
 The two-year clock starts ticking once funds have been invested.

 Most IHT portfolios target returns that aim to beat inflation – typically around 3% a year.
 Please note, returns are not guaranteed and capital is at risk.

 What are the charges?

-IHT products are for investors whose estates are large enough to be affected by inheritance tax and who want to keep control of their assets.
+IHT portfolios are for experienced investors whose estates are large enough to be affected by inheritance tax and who want to keep control of their assets.
+They must be comfortable with taking significant investment risks.
 The type of portfolio chosen depends on many factors, including attitude to risk and whether income is needed.
 If in doubt, always seek professional advice.

-One of the major advantages of investing in IHT portfolios over other IHT-planning strategies is the degree of control you can retain.
+One of the main advantages of investing in IHT portfolios over other IHT-planning strategies is the degree of control you can retain.
 For instance, if your circumstances were to change, it is possible to request the funds.
-Of course, in this case, you would however lose the IHT exemption.
+Of course, in this case, you would however lose the IHT relief.